ncbi/consul-announcer/README.rst

         -h, --help                Show this help message and exit.
         --agent hostname[:port]   Consul agent address: hostname[:port].
                                   Default: localhost (default port is 8500).
-                                  You can also use CONSUL_ANNOUNCER_ADDRESS env variable.
+                                  You can also use CONSUL_ANNOUNCER_AGENT env variable.
         --config "JSON or @path"  Consul configuration JSON (required).
                                   If starts with @ - considered as file path.
                                   You can also use CONSUL_ANNOUNCER_CONFIG env variable.